734 A. North Main Street

 Just as we rely on coats, hats and mittens to keep us warm in the face of winter's icy grip, birds employ a number of methods to survive the adversity of winter.
-But during the extreme weather we are experiencing you can make a difference!
+But during extreme weather you can make a difference!
 We can play a vital role by supplying food and water that can mean the difference between life and death for a bird.

 Offer multiple feeding stations so that more birds have greater access to food.
 In my yard I have:

 - A large hopper filled with Choice Plus Blend that attracts all birds.
+It's one of my foundational feeders that I can count on holding enough seed for 3-4 days.
 It contains sunflower, nuts, suet and fruit - and yes I am seeing starlings at it, but ...

-- I also have an Eliminator filled with Choice Blend that is set so that when starlings get on it the ports close, so only smaller birds (including cardinals) can eat from it.
+- My second foundational feeder - a squirrel proof Eliminator - is filled with Choice Blend that is set so that when starlings get on it the ports close, so only smaller birds (including cardinals) can eat from it.

 - Next to my bird bath I have a covered ground feeder also with Winter Blend.
-I like the millet in it to attract the ground feeding birds that come here for the winter like juncos, white-crowned and white-throated sparrows (I hope they don't reconsider next year :)
+I like the millet in it to attract the ground feeding birds that come here for the winter like juncos, white-crowned and white-throated sparrows.

-- I have a Cylinder Feeder with a cylinder of Safflower that is at a third station.
+- And my third foundation feeder is a Cylinder Feeder with a cylinder of Safflower.
 This cylinder is lasting for days and the Cardinals, House Finch, and even my Red-bellied Woodpeckers love it, but squirrels and Starlings don't.